Methicillin-resistant Staphylococcus aureus: SCCmec

 Staphylococcal cassette chromosome mec (SCCmec) is a genomic island of unknown origin containing the antibiotic resistance gene mecA.
 SCCmec contains additional genes beyond mecA, including the cytolysin gene psm-mec, which may suppress virulence in HA-acquired MRSA strains.
 In addition, this locus encodes strain-dependent gene regulatory RNAs known as psm-mecRNA.
 SCCmec also contains ccrA and ccrB; both genes encode recombinases that mediate the site-specific integration and excision of the SCCmec element from the S. aureus chromosome.
 Currently, six unique SCCmec types ranging in size from 21 to 67 kb have been identified; they are designated types I–VI and are distinguished by variation in mec and ccr gene complexes.
 Owing to the size of the SCCmec element and the constraints of horizontal gene transfer, a minimum of five clones are thought to be responsible for the spread of MRSA infections, with clonal complex (CC) 8 most prevalent.
-SCCmec is thought to have originated in the closely related Staphylococcus sciuri species and transferred horizontally to S. aureus.
+SCCmec is thought to have originated in the closely related Mammaliicoccus sciuri species and transferred horizontally to S. aureus.

 Different SCCmec genotypes confer different microbiological characteristics, such as different antimicrobial resistance rates.
 Different genotypes are also associated with different types of infections.
 Types I–III SCCmec are large elements that typically contain additional resistance genes and are characteristically isolated from HA-MRSA strains.
 Conversely, CA-MRSA is associated with types IV and V, which are smaller and lack resistance genes other than mecA.

 These distinctions were thoroughly investigated by Collins et al. in 2001 and can be explained by the fitness differences associated with the carriage of a large or small SCCmec plasmid.
 Carriage of large plasmids, such as SCCmecI–III, is costly to the bacteria, resulting in a compensatory decrease in virulence expression.
 MRSA can thrive in hospital settings with increased antibiotic resistance but decreased virulence – HA-MRSA targets immunocompromised, hospitalized hosts, thus a decrease in virulence is not maladaptive.
 In contrast, CA-MRSA tends to carry lower-fitness cost SCCmec elements to offset the increased virulence and toxicity expression required to infect healthy hosts.